UNIT-Electronics-MX/unit_devlab_temt600_ambient_light_sensor/README.md

 ## Introduction

 The **TEMT600 Ambient Light Sensor Development Board** is a compact module built around the Vishay TEMT600 phototransistor.
-It provides a linear analog voltage proportional to ambient light intensity, making it ideal for display back-light control, energy-saving systems, photographic exposure adjustment, and environmental monitoring.
+It provides a linear analog voltage proportional to ambient light intensity, making it ideal for display back-light control, energy-saving systems, photographic exposure adjustment, and environmental monitoring applications.

 <div align="center">